jcarva/get_weather/README.md

 ## Introduction

 **Weather App** is a simple app to learn React.js and get practice about its concepts.
-With basic components and API's requests/responses we will have a functonal application.
+With basic components and API's requests/responses we will have a functional application.

 ---